 Harvest Is a Theme of Scripture

-There came a point in my own journey where I had to admit that I had built up a list of excuses.
+One experience field worker wrote, “There came a point in my own journey where I had to admit that I had built up a list of excuses.
 I’d adopted wrong thinking about the field and about harvest in my location.
 My underlying beliefs/feelings affected my perceptions of reality about the field.
-They also impacted my faith level.
+They also impacted my faith.
 I struggled to train others for harvest.
-I was more comfortable training and then sending workers into the fields to sow than expected they would reap.
+I was more comfortable training and then sending workers into the fields to sow, rather than expecting they would reap.”

 What Do You See?